-The Borrowings are secured by the way of terms stated in Common Loan Agreement entered between the Company and Consortium of lenders;-
+The Borrowings are secured by the way of terms stated in Common Loan Agreement entered between the Company:-

-- (i) a first ranking pari passu mortgage/charge over all the Borrower's immoveable and movable properties, both present and future, except the Project Assets.; - (ii) a first ranking pari passu charge on all the Borrower's bank accounts including, but not limited to the Escrow Account/ its Sub-Accounts where all revenues, Disbursements, receivables shall be deposited and in all funds from time to time deposited therein and in all Permitted Investments or other securities representing all amounts credited to the Escrow Account. - (iii) a first ranking pari passu charge on all movable tangible and intangible assets of the Borrower (other than those specified in paragraphs (ii) above and (iv) below) including but not limited to its goodwill, undertaking and uncalled capital, both present and future, except the Project Assets.; - (iv) a first ranking pari passu charge over / assignment of the right, tille, interests, benefits, claims and demands of the Borrower in, to and under any letter of credit, guarantees (except the guarantees issued in favour of NHAI) including contractor guarantees and liquidated damages and performance bond provided by any party to the Project Documents. - (v)The interest will be paid monthly as per the applicable Interest rates. - (vi) The carrying amounts of assets pledge as security for non current borrowings are considered in note no. 28. - vii) Filing of the quarterly returns or statements of current assets is not applicable to the company. - viii) None of the Banks / FII / other lenders has declared the company as wilful defaulter in accordance with guidelines on wilful defaulters issued by RBI.
-Hence wilful defaulter disclosure is not applicable. - ix) No charges or satisfaction is pending to be registered with ROC beyound the statutory period. - 2) The applicable interest rate for Rupee Term Loan varies from 11.10% to 12.10% p.a.
+- (i) a first ranking pari passu mortgage/charge over all the Borrower's immovable and movable properties, both present and future, except the Project Assets. - (ii) a first ranking pari passu charge on all the Borrower's bank accounts including, but not limited to the Escrow Account/ its Sub-Accounts where all revenues, Disbursements, receivables shall be deposited and in all funds from time to time deposited therein and in all Permitted Investments or other securities representing all amounts credited to the Escrow Account. - (iii) a first ranking pari passu charge on all movable tangible and intangible assets of the Borrower (other than those specified in paragraphs (ii) above and (iv) below) including but not limited to its goodwill, undertaking and uncalled capital, both present and future, except the Project Assets.; - (iv) a first ranking pari passu charge over I assignment of the right, title, interests, benefits, claims and demands of the Borrower in, to and under any letter of credit, guarantees (except the guarantees issued in favour of NHAI) including contractor guarantees and liquidated damages and performance bond provided by any party to the Project Documents. - (v) the applicable interest rate for Rupee Term Loan varies from 9.60% to 10.10% p.a. - vi) The interest is payable monthly as per the applicable Interest rates. - vii) Filing of the quarterly returns or statements of current assets is not applicable to the company. - viii) None of the Banks / Fil /Other lenders has declared the company as wilful defaulter in accordance with guidelines on wilful defaulters issued by RBI.
+Hence wilful defaulter disclosure is not applicable - ix) No charges or satisfaction is pending to be registered with ROC beyound the statutory period - 2) Due to the outbreak of COVID-19, the Reserve Bank of India has granted relief to borrowers by way of moratorium of interest and principal instalments falling due to Indian banks and financial institutions till Aug 2020.
+The company availed the moratorium and notified to bank. - 3) The Holding Company has provided Corporate Guarantee in form and manner satisfactory to the lenders as per Common Loan Agreement. - 4) The carrying amounts of assets pledged as security for current and non-current borrowings are considered in Note no. 30

-Maturity Profile of Secured toan from others (Principal undiscounted) is as under:
+Maturity Profile of Secured Term Loan (Principal undiscounted) are as under :